Zbigniew Brzezinski: Personal life

-Brzezinski was married to Czech-American sculptor Emilie Benes (grand-niece of the second Czechoslovak president, Edvard Beneš), with whom he had three children.
-His elder son, Ian Brzezinski (b.
+Zbigniew Brzeziński was married to Czech-American sculptor Emilie Benešová (grand-niece of the second Czechoslovak president, Edvard Beneš), with whom he had three children.
+His elder son, Ian Brzeziński (b.
 1963), is a Senior Fellow in the International Security Program and is on the Atlantic Council's Strategic Advisors Group.
 Ian also served as Deputy Assistant Secretary of Defense for Europe and NATO (2001–2005) and was a principal at Booz Allen Hamilton.
-His younger son, Mark Brzezinski (b.
-1965), is a lawyer who served on President Clinton's National Security Council as an expert on Russia and Southeastern Europe, and has served as the U.S. ambassador to Sweden (2011–2015) and Poland (from 2022).
-His daughter, Mika Brzezinski (b.
+His younger son, Mark Brzeziński (b.
+1965), is a lawyer who served on President Clinton's National Security Council as an expert on Russia and Southeastern Europe, and has served as the U.S. ambassador to Sweden (2011–2015) and Poland (2022–2025).
+His daughter, Mika Brzezińska (b.
 1967), is a television news presenter and co-host of MSNBC's weekday morning program, Morning Joe, where she provides regular commentary and reads the news headlines for the program.